 Horsey Gap Seals

-If you are staying at Swallowdale on the Norfolk Broads between November and February, why not visit the Horsey Gap Seals and their pups.
+If you're staying at Swallowdale on the Norfolk Broads between November and February, why not visit the Horsey Gap Seals and their pups?

-Horsey is a very small quiet village with only about 100 residents.
-During the summer months, Horsey Gap is a magnet for families looking for a beautiful unspoilt sandy beach.
+Horsey is a small, quiet village with only about 100 residents.
+During the summer Horsey Gap is a magnet for families looking for a beautiful unspoilt sandy beach.

 Horsey Gap